10 ways to nail your bridal speech

 3. Add anecdotes

 Your wedding guests will all be looking forward to the speeches and the funny stories that come with them.
-Revisit the experiences that you have shared as a couple: your first date, holidays abroad, embarrassing moments; and choose two or three that you feel will keep your guests engaged from start to finish.
+Revisit the experiences that you have shared as a couple: your first date, holidays abroad, embarrassing moments... the opportunities are endless.
+Your hen party will surely be full of memorable stories to recount.
+Choose two or three that you feel will keep your guests engaged from start to finish.

 4. Include props